 Withdrawal from Courses

-Until the close of registration, a student may, in consultation with the academic advisor, drop from any course.
+Students may, in consultation with their academic advisor, drop any course until the close of registration.
 The course does not appear on the student's record.
-Student's should refer to the Academic Calendar for specific dates each year.
+Students should refer to the Academic Calendar for specific dates each semester.

-Under certain circumstances an instructor, the Vice President for Academic Affairs, or the Dean of Student Affairs, in consultation with the registrar, may administratively withdraw a student from a course.
+Under certain circumstances, an instructor, the Vice President for Academic Affairs, or the Dean of Students, in consultation with the Registrar, may administratively withdraw a student from a course.
 In such a case a mark of WA will appear on the transcript.

-A student may withdraw from any course until the "last day to elect pass/fail or withdraw from a class," but the course appears on the record with a mark of W. In other words, until the beginning of the final two weeks of the fall or spring semester, or until the beginning of the final week of winter term, a student who withdraws from any course will be assigned a grade of W. Students should refer to the Academic Calendar for specific dates each year.
-After the "last day to elect pass/fail or withdraw from a class," a student who ceases to attend class is assigned the grade they have earned.
+A student may withdraw from any course until the last day to elect pass/fail or withdraw from a class, but the course appears on the record with a mark of W. Students should refer to the Academic Calendar for specific dates each semester.
+After the last day to elect pass/fail or withdraw from a class, a student who ceases to attend class is assigned the grade they have earned.
 Merely ceasing to attend class does not constitute withdrawal, and failure to follow prescribed withdrawal procedures may result in a grade of F.

 Withdrawal from the College

-A student who must withdraw completely from the college should initiate action with the Dean of Student Affairs.
+A student who must withdraw completely from the College should initiate action with the Dean of Students.
 Grades of W, WA, or F are assigned in accordance with the policies set forth under Withdrawal from Courses.
 In some cases, if sufficient work has been completed and extenuating circumstances are established, it may be possible to arrange for grades of Incomplete.
 (See regulations on Incomplete Grades.)
-Students having questions, or needing assistance, should contact the Dean of Student Affairs or Registrar's Office.
+Students having questions or needing assistance should contact the Dean of Students or Registrar's Office.

 Leave of Absence